-- Defining and documenting the correct and appropriate use of Personal Protective Equipment (PPE) where required.
-This must be in line with the Government's Public Health advice. - Developing and updating current policy for the care of employee uniforms to ensure they are appropriately maintained. - Reviewing and updating cancellation and refund policies in line with the business requirements. - Developing and updating policy relating to the standards of behaviour expected from employees and customers to prevent the spread of COVID-19.
-Strict management controls must be in place to ensure compliance with Public Health advice at all times. - If adopting the use of Rapid Antigen Diagnostic Tests (RADT) in the workplace, amend the COVID-19 Business Response / Action plan to take account of the agreed testing policy and approach taken and communicate to all employees.
-For more information see section_b13 of the Work Safely Protocol
+- Defining and documenting a clear plan of action in the event of a suspected case of COVID-19 among guests and/or employees. - Defining and documenting the correct and appropriate use of Personal Protective Equipment (PPE) where required.
+This must be in line with the Government's Public Health advice. - Developing a policy for the care of employee uniforms to ensure they are appropriately maintained. - Developing and updating policy relating to the standards of behaviour expected from employees and customers to prevent the spread of COVID-19.
+Strict management controls must be in place to ensure compliance with Public Health advice at all times.